rice-solar-physics/EBTEL3/README.md

 for lines-of-sight perpendicular and parallel to the loop axis.
 I_tr_perp assumes that the transition region is thinner than l_pix.
 See `intensity_ebtel.pro` for more information.

-## CHANGELOG
-+ January 2022, Modified to relax the assumption of subsonic flows and incorporated adaptive timegrd in IDL version of EBTEL.
-+ May 2012.
-PC version.
-Modular form.
-+ 2013 Jan 15, JAK, Fixed a bug in the compution of the radiation function at 10^4 K; important for computing radiation losses based on dem_tr; ge vs. gt in computing rad;  lt vs. le in computing rad_dem